Diabetes Information for Parents

 - Extreme tiredness

-- Work with your family doctor to develop a treatment plan, and then work with the whole family to develop a nutrition and exercise plan if your child is diagnosed with diabetes.
+- If your child is diagnosed, work with your family doctor to develop a treatment plan, and then work with the whole family to develop a nutrition and exercise plan.

 - Carefully regulate the timing, size, and contents of your child's meals and snacks. more